 Dementia is a life-changing condition that affects not only the individual but also their loved ones.
 With nearly 982,000 people in the UK living with dementia, the need for quality care is more important than ever.
-As the condition progresses, day-to-day tasks can become increasingly difficult, and many families face the challenge of finding the right care while managing the costs involved.
+As the condition progresses, day-to-day tasks can become increasingly challenging, and many families face the challenge of finding the right care while managing the associated costs.

 Staying in the comfort of your own home, surrounded by familiar routines and cherished memories, can make a world of difference for those living with dementia.
 Our dedicated team is here to support you every step of the way with our CQC ‘Outstanding’ rated dementia care.